 COVID-19 Information regarding Complaints/Investigations

-The Complaints and Investigation Department of the College continues to function and address complaints during this difficult time.
-The College as a whole recognizes that physicians are an essential part of the response to the COVID 19 pandemic and has made its priority ensuring that physicians are able to provide competent and safe care to those who need it.
-For this reason, our Department’s priority will be addressing concerns about physicians that represent a risk to the public and patient safety.
-We recognize that every person who complains wants their concerns to be addressed effectively and efficiently.
-We are committed to doing our best to meet expectations, but ask for your patience if the processing of your complaint is delayed.
-During the pandemic, our focus will be balancing the urgent needs of the health care system for physicians focused on providing care with addressing what are valid but not urgent concerns about individual physicians.
+The Complaints and Investigation Department of the College continues to function and process complaints as efficiently as possible without hindering the health care system’s response to the changing situation with COVID-19.
+The College as a whole recognizes that physicians are an essential part of the response to the pandemic and has made its priority ensuring that physicians and other College members are able to provide competent and safe care to those who need it.
+Our Department’s priority is addressing concerns about physicians that represent a risk to the public and patient safety.
+We continue to process and review all complaints, but there may be some delays in addressing concerns that do not require an urgent response.

-With the expected disruption in our work flow, we ask that you submit correspondence by email if possible.
+The staff continues to work remotely and ask that you submit correspondence by email if possible.
 Our email address is firstname.lastname@example.org.

 Ethical Standards and Professional Conduct